-The Director of Student Services will discuss the student support requirements with the school-based team will make a decision
+- The Director of Student Services will discuss the student support requirements with the school-based team - Prior to determining significant detriment, the Director will discuss the situation with the designated Steward - Should significant detriment be determined by the Director, the Union may request

-Should significant detriment be determined, it will be referred to the Standing Committee described in #3 above

-If the committee is unable to resolve the matter, the Director of Student Services

-Should the Union dispute the invoking of Clause 18.09 - Paraprofessional Movement Restrictions, the parties agree that the issue will be referred to Mediator Mark Atkinson for a final and binding decision.
+- that it be referred to the Standing Committee described in #3 above - If the committee is unable to resolve the matter, the Director of Student Services will make a decision - Should the Union dispute the invoking of Clause 18.09 Paraprofessional Movement Restrictions, the parties agree that the issue will be referred to Mediator Mark Atkinson for a final and binding decision.

+TITS.
 7. Term

-This agreement to be in effect immediately and continue through to June 30, 2001.
+This agreement to be in effect immediately and continue through to June 30, 2003.